 “What?” said Lucia.

-“With a longer bar and more shelving, dad suggested we build some bottle-sized boxes.
+“With a longer bar and more shelving, Dad suggested we build some bottle-sized boxes.
 He stole the idea from the sixty’s nightclub scene in London.
 Each box has its key and owner’s name engraved on the door.
 Regular customers buy a bottle of their favourite spirit and have access to it each time they drop in.
 We provide mixers and a bucket of ice, they serve themselves.
 At the end of each session, we return their bottle to its box and charge them for the mixers.
 Hopefully, they will brag about it in other bars by saying, oh, I have my bottle at the Fontainebleau.
-We’ll have to put one up for you, dad.
+We’ll have to put one up for you, Dad.
 What will it be, scotch or gin?”

 “Gin, and with the pathetic rent I’m charging you, don’t expect me to pay.”